JCP 2.10: Process Document

 Within 14 days of a successful Final Approval Ballot or Reconsideration Ballot, the PMO shall publish on the JCP Website the Specification and links to information on how to obtain the RI and TCK, and shall announce the availability of these materials to both Members and the public.
 The published TCK information must include a means for any interested party to obtain a copy of the TCK documentation at no charge.
 Upon Final Release, the Expert Group will have completed its work and disbands.
 The Spec Lead will typically become the Maintenance Lead and may call upon Expert Group members and others for aid in that role.

-The Maintenance Lead Member is expected to assume long term ownership of the Specification, RI, and TCK while respecting the wishes of the JCP Members with regard to evolution.
-A Maintenance Lead shall therefore automatically be the Spec Lead for all significant future revisions to their Specification but shall not have the exclusive right to decide when a significant revision will take place (see section 2.1.1.)
+The Maintenance Lead is expected to assume long term ownership of the Specification, RI, and TCK while respecting the JCP Members’ wishes regard to evolution.
+A Maintenance Lead shall therefore automatically be the Spec Lead for all significant future revisions to their Specification but shall not have the exclusive right to decide when a significant revision will take place (see section 22.214.171.124.)

 The public may submit requests for clarification, interpretation, and enhancements to the Specification by logging issues through the JSR's Issue Tracker.

 The ML shall consider all requests and shall decide how and if the Specification should be updated in response.
-The ML is not required to perform these tasks alone, but is free to consult with the former members of the Expert Group, or any other sources, to assist with the Maintenance duties.
+The ML is not required to perform these tasks alone, but should consult with the former members of the Expert Group, or any other sources, to assist with the Maintenance duties.

 The Maintenance Lead shall document all proposed Specification changes through the Issue Tracker and then send a request to the PMO to initiate a Maintenance Review.
 This request must be accompanied by an Issue List that summarizes all formal comments that have been received and that indicates the disposition of each Issue.
 The Maintenance Lead must also supply a summary of the proposed Specification changes, ideally in the form of a diff between the proposed and the current Specification.
 The Maintenance Lead must also provide an estimate of when the final materials for the Maintenance Release will be delivered.
 If no estimate is provided the deadline will default to 30 days.